timker/docs/docs/_documentation/NetCore.md

  - Using [AWS EC2 Container Service](https://aws.amazon.com/ecs/) for managing Docker images and instance deployments
  - Using [nginx-proxy](https://github.com/jwilder/nginx-proxy) setting up an nginx reverse proxy and automatically bind virtual hosts to Docker Instances

-We'll publish a step-by-step guide around our deployment story soon, but ultimately packaging .NET Core Apps inside Docker images enables a higher-level of abstraction letting you define your entire App Server Instance with a repeatable recipe that lets you treat and deploy instances like opaque self-contained units.
+You can checkout our [Deploy .NET Core with Docker to AWS ECS Guide](/deploy-netcore-docker-aws-ecs) for the details on how we've deployed the .NET Core Live Demos, but ultimately packaging .NET Core Apps inside Docker images enables a higher-level of abstraction letting you define your entire App Server Instance with a repeatable recipe that lets you treat and deploy instances like opaque self-contained units.

-With our .NET 4.5 Windows Live Demos we're effectively mutating a static Windows Server VM that required pre-configuring with IIS Virtual Hosts.
+With our [.NET 4.5 Windows Live Demos](https://github.com/ServiceStackApps/LiveDemos) we're effectively mutating a static Windows Server VM that required pre-configuring with IIS Virtual Hosts.
 Any infrastructure Servers each Live Demo needs, are set up out-of-band and to minimize the System administration burden, all Demos share the same Redis server instance.

 #### Repeatable, Isolated, no-touch automated Deployments